 The tools have been selected because of their suitability to be integrated in labfloor practices and range from desk-top analyses to highly interactive settings such as a workshop.
 The actor analysis for example helps you to picture relevant persons or parties that directly or indirectly influence the innovation you are working on – or may who be affected by it.
 To know who is involved gives you a clue about who might be a supportive partner or what the innovation may imply for different groups of people.
 A workshop on the other hand is a good opportunity to extend your network, find possible collaborators and get different perspectives and insights on the topic you are working on.
 Although each tool has a different focus, they all help you to get a better understanding of the broader context of your research, and to be aware of possible challenges which allows you to adjust your research accordingly.

 The ‘toolbox’ provides practical hints for the implementation of the described approaches and additionally aims to stimulate discussion between technical and social scientists for in-depth information and potential collaborations.
 This page is thus a starting point to get (practical) information about methods integrating economic, societal, ethical and legal aspects in technical research projects.
-Additional tools are available elsewhere (e.g., RRI-tools or pathways methods).
+Additional tools are available elsewhere, as well as online training programmes on RRI.
 We would also like to stress that the suggested tools are meant to help you to pose the right questions, to identify relevant aspects, and to do a first-round analysis.
 We do not claim they are able to substitute more thourough analyses.

 If you have any questions, please do not hesitate to contact us.